Kildwick

+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the district of Craven, it is now administered by the unitary North Yorkshire Council.

 History

 Etymology

-The first known documentation of Kildwick's name is as Childeuuic in the Domesday Book.
-In Latin, the digraph ch is pronounced /kʰ/ not /tʃ/ so its pronunciation was the same as it is now.
+The first known documentation of Kildwick's name is as Childeuuic in the Domesday Book that was written in Latin wherein digraph ch is pronounced /kʰ/ not /tʃ/ hence its pronunciation was the same as it is now.

-The meaning of its name depends on whether it was named by the conquering Vikings or earlier in Old English.
-However, no evidence of the latter is known, and other place names nearby are predominantly Old Norse.